martymcmodding/guides.martysmods.com/docs/reshade/installing/04manualshaderinstall.md

 This guide uses the iMMERSE repository on GitHub as an example, but you can follow the same general steps for any shader repository, regardless of where it’s hosted.

 Not all shader repositories are structured or hosted the same way.
-If your shaders came from somewhere other than GitHub (like Patreon, Discord, or a direct download), skip the GitHub steps below and use the files you received instead.
 :::

 :::warning